lltfm/openness/works/saltem_hoc/README.md

 while also not telling others directly what is true or requiring them to decide what is true, the normally very undesirable LLM "hallucinations" become fully harmonized into the Saltem Hoc output.
-"Hallucinations" are transformed from embarrassing faux pas into novel, revealing and unconsidered insight.
+"Hallucinations" are transformed from embarrassing faux pas or mild imposition we must refute (i.e. a kind of mental tyranny) into novel, revealing and unconsidered insight.
 Unexpected connections are made.
 New metaphors, new analogies and new arguments are created.
 All are woven together in unusual ways.

 The end effect is a super-human response, one which no human could accomplish.
 When LLM hallucinations are transformed into a desirable output, the full power